-Representation of several banks and thrifts and financial holding companies in connection with significant compliance matters, enforcement actions and transition issues relating to the implementation of Dodd-Frank
+Representation of numerous banks and thrifts and financial holding companies in connection with significant compliance matters, enforcement actions and transition issues relating to the implementation of Dodd-Frank

 Representation of private equity funds in connection with numerous non-control investments in bank and thrift holding companies involving capital commitments ranging from $40 million to $1.5 billion

-Representation of several bank holding companies in connection with capital investments by private equity funds
+Representation of thrift holding companies in connection with acquisitions, and transition to supervision by the Federal Reserve

 Representation of banks in transactions involving the sale or purchase of secured loan portfolios

 Representation of private equity funds in connection with investments in acquisition vehicles focused on acquiring assets and deposits of failed depository institutions using a shelf-charter structure

-Representation of private equity funds in connection with investments in financial services businesses including an investment in an asset management business with significant regulated trust operations
+Representation of private equity funds in connection with investments in financial services businesses including investments in asset management businesses and regulated trust operations

-Representation of a bank holding company in connection with its reorganization after the failure of its bank subsidiary
+Representation of bank holding companies in connection with their reorganization after the failure of its bank subsidiary

-Representation of a money center bank in connection with the restructuring of credit facilities to financially distressed bank and thrift holding companies
+Representation of money center banks in connection with the restructuring of credit facilities to financially distressed bank and thrift holding companies